 A participant has the right to be free of any physical or chemical restraints.
-Any interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior must be evaluated on at least an annual basis.

-Although the state trains on not utilizing restraints, if restrictive intervention has been utilized by agency, an agency is then responsible to submit a critical incident.
+Any interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior must be reviewed on an annual basis Although the state trains on not utilizing restraints, if restrictive intervention has been utilized by agency, an agency is then responsible to submit a critical incident.